-If the property owner is still not satisfied with an assessment after the final ruling of the local board, it may be appealed to the Kentucky Claims Commission (KCC).
-The KCC consists of three members appointed by the Governor.
+If the property owner is still not satisfied with an assessment after the final ruling of the local board, it may be appealed to the Kentucky Board of Tax Appeals (KBTA).
+The KBTA consists of three members appointed by the Governor.
 Each commissioner must be at least thirty-five years old and at least one member must be an attorney who has been a resident of the state for two years and practiced law for at least eight years.
 The other two members shall be persons with a general business background.

-A property owner who fails to file an appeal with the local board or to appear before the local board after filing an appeal, is not eligible to continue the appeal with the KCC.
+A property owner who fails to file an appeal with the local board or to appear before the local board after filing an appeal, is not eligible to continue the appeal with the KBTA.

-All proceedings before the KCC shall be de novo.
-Members of the local board of assessment appeals may be required to give evidence in support of the board's findings in any appeals from its actions to the KCC (KRS 133.120).
-The Department is available to assist PVAs in preparing for hearings before the KCC.
+All proceedings before the KBTA shall be de novo.
+Members of the local board of assessment appeals may be required to give evidence in support of the board's findings in any appeals from its actions to the KBTA.
+(KRS 133.120.)
+Pursuant to KRS 133.120(11) the county attorney is required to represent the interest of the state and county in all hearings before the board of assessment appeals and on all appeals therefrom.
+While the Department's attorneys cannot represent the PVAs in individual appeal matters, the Department and its counsel are available to assist PVAs and county attorneys in preparing for hearings before the KBTA.